TakiShiwa/donate-with-upi/CONTRIBUTING.md

 - Use SVG format for buttons
 - Keep the design minimal and visually appealing
-- Optimize SVG files for smaller size
+- Optimize SVG files for appropriate size and quality.

 ## License